Study in Germany

-- The traditional approach involves identifying a supervisor (Doktorvater / Doktormutter) at a German University who is willing to guide your research.
-This system offers a lot of freedom with no compulsory attendance, deadlines or curriculum, but calls for a great deal of personal initiative right from identifying a topic in your research field.
+- Individual doctoral studies involve identifying a supervisor (Doktorvater / Doktormutter) at a German University who is willing to guide your research.
+This system offers a lot of freedom, and calls for a great deal of personal initiative right from identifying a topic in your research field.
 This kind of doctorate takes about 3-5 years to complete.

 Which is the best university in Germany?

-The German answer to this question is: There is no "best university", neither in one subject and certainly not across all subjects.
-What Germany offers instead is a multidimensional ranking, considering various criteria like student and staff judgments on quality of teaching, atmosphere at the university, library and other equipment, student numbers, average study duration, number of graduations, third party funding etc. Several tables based on these considerations give you a detailed picture of the strengths and weaknesses of each university on DAAD-CHE Ranking.
-Here you can find your programme by selecting a subject, a university or even a city in Germany!
+Germany offers a multidimensional ranking , considering various criteria that are important from a student’s perspective.
+For example, student and staff judgments on quality of teaching, atmosphere at the university, library and other equipment, student numbers, average study duration, number of graduations, third party funding etc. You thus get a detailed picture of the strengths and weaknesses of each university on www.university-ranking.de Here you can find your programme by selecting a subject, a university or even a city in Germany!